pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 Different types of messages created to serve correspondent purposes:

     1) Non-blocking (transient)  messages.
 Informing user about a job progress is important task, but user is interested only in the final value.
 Different independent task should not be synchronous with regard to log messages as only some average progress is required.
-Non-blocking messages are best for such kind of task.
+Non-blocking messages are best suited for such kind of task.
+If more then one non-blocking message is present in the MPI messages queue, the client receives only the last message.
     2) Blocking messages are necessary to transfer job information between independent workers when the results of calculations on a single node depends on the results on other nodes.
     3) Persistent messages necessary to indicate some critical conditions or error states, as i.e, parallel interrupts, available in MPI for such purposes are not available for file-based system (*ClusterHerbert*) and not accessible for Matlab MPI (*ClusterParpool*).
+The persistent messages describe

 To provide the described flexibility and variability of messages, all messages used by Horace MPI are children of **aMessage**  class and subscribed to a messages factory.